ovh/docs/pages/cloud/private-cloud/deploiement_d_une_machine_virtuelle/guide.en-gb.md

 In the vSphere interface, you have multiple possibilities to deploy a virtual machine (VM).

-**This guide explains the various options of deploying a virtual machine.**
+**This guide explains the deployment of a virtual machine by means of an example.**

 ## Requirements